dailystory/WordPress/plugin/readme.txt

 [DailyStory](https://www.dailystory.com/) automates outbound sales, client engagement, and follow-up in order to generate interest at the top of the sales funnel.
 It results in a 100 times greater cost efficiency per acquired customer compared to traditional advertising methods.
 By utilizing personalized email and text message marketing, it also increases engagement.

-The DailyStory plugin simplifies the process of adding popups, web forms, conversion tracking, and other features to your WordPress website.
+The DailyStory plugin makes it easy to integrate popups, web forms, conversion tracking and additional functionalities to your current WordPress website.

 * Embed DailyStory's drag-and-drop web forms directly into any post, page or sidebar
 * Utilize visitor tracking to trigger automations when people visit pages in your website